HarvestersCrew/CorpusHarvester/doc/api_json.md

 ### date

-Parameter to describe what date the element was created.
-No parsing is done on it for now.
+Parameter to describe what date the element was created in the API.

 ## Note on sensitive values